maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to create a new Xml record, the service will access validate the provided Xml object fields, and depending on a successful outcome, will persist the data in its database.
+Upon receiving a request to create a new Xml record, the service will access and validate the provided Xml object fields, and depending on a successful outcome, will persist the data in its database.
 If an error occurs while persisting the provided Xml object, the service will make that clear in the response generated.